 When you create the Jelly type, add Other as a choice.
 Then add a text field so people can write in their suggestions.

-You can add a text field, or a textarea.
-A text field is for short entries like names.
-A textarea will be a large area for entering more extensive written responses.
+- Add a textarea field.
+It will be a large area used for entering more extensive written responses.

-Other field types you might want to add for your purposes are an E-Mail field or Date Field.
-You can choose thees types from the dropdown "Type" box.
+Other field types you might want to add for your purposes are an E-Mail field or Date field.
+You can choose these types from the drop-down Type box.

-At this point your form will look similar to this.
 You can change the locations of the descriptions by clicking the WEBFORM tab and editing each item and making different configuration selections.
-Once you have the form ordered the way you like it and all the questions and fields correct.
-Go back to the WEBFORM tab EMAIL tab and set the EMAIL options.

-Set the email address if you want to receive an email when the form is submitted.
+Good job.
+You just set the email address to receive an email when the form is submitted.
 If you wish, you can add multiple e-mail addresses.